xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 >
-> This file is available as a downloadable project in .zip file: [Sample test suite with data binding support](https://github.com/katalon-studio-samples/multi-locales-sample/tree/main/Test%20Suites)
+> This file is available as a downloadable project in .zip file: [Sample test suite with data binding support](https://github.com/katalon-studio-samples/multi-locales-sample/tree/main/Test%20Suites).
 >
 ## Use Custom Profiles in Desired Capabilities

 If you are using a Remote Server and want to test different browser locales.
 You can use [Custom Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#custom-desired-capabilities) and set the desired language settings to alter the default language in Chrome.

-> Requerements:
+> Requirements:
 >
 > - Make sure that you are running Selenium Grid Hub & Node while executing the test.
 > - Make sure the browser is updated by clicking **Tools > Update WebDrivers > Choose browser.** See also [Handle WebDriver](https://docs.katalon.com/katalon-studio/docs/handle-webdrivers.html#update-a-webdriver).